ProceduresGovernment

 The visualization shows the distribution of Coordinators and Department Heads in Museums, Cinemas, Sports and Cultural Services in different industries and economic sectors.

-At second quarter of 2024, the workforce was higher in Justice Administration and Security and Public Order Preservation (32%), Promoters of Performing Arts, Sports and Similar Events (15.4%), and Regulation and Promotion of Economic Developmen (9.43%).
+At first quarter of 2025, the workforce was higher in Justice Administration and Security and Public Order Preservation (25.4%), Business Administration Services (15.6%), and Amusement Parks and Arcades (12.3%).

 Labor Informality